tushar-sharma/prep-coding/java/JavaQuestions.md

 **9. What's difference between Stack Memory and Heap?**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Stack Memory is used for memory allocation and execution of thread.
+Java stores stuff in two separate pools of memory:  the stack and the heap.

+The _heap_ stores all objects, including all arrays, and all class variables (i.e. those declared "static").

+The _stack_ stores all local variables, including all parameters.
 Access to this is faster than heap memory.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Heap space in used for dynamic memory allocation for Java Objects at runtime.
-New objects are created in heap memory and refereces are stored in stack memory.
-Java thorws **java.lang.OutofMemoryError**.
-It's not threadsafe, unlike stack, need synchronization.
+It's also used for memory allocation and executin of thread.

 **10. Does Java support multiple inheritance?
 How to implement it?**